 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 5 Community Form: Goal 1 16.
-Consider impacts on human health, quality of life and the environment including prevailing meteorological conditions and the potential to transport noxious odors, particulates and emissions when reviewing new developments and redevel- opments.
+Consider impacts on human health, quality of life and the environment including prevailing meteorological conditions and the potential to transport noxious odors, particulates and emissions when reviewing new developments and redevelopments.
 Special attention should be paid to air and water quality when residences, schools, parks or vulnerable populations will be impacted.
-Mitigate impacts to areas that are disproportionally affected. ~ The proposed zoning district would not permit uses with noxious odors, particulates or emissions.
+Mitigate impacts to areas that are disproportionally affected. ✓ The proposed zoning district would not permit uses which generate noxious odors, particulates and emissions.
 6 Community Form: Goal 1 17.
-Mitigate adverse impacts of traffic from proposed development on nearby existing communities. ~ The site is located close to Story Avenue, a major arterial street.
+Mitigate adverse impacts of traffic from proposed development on nearby existing communities. √ The site is located on E Breckinridge Street, a primary collector.
 7 Community Form: Goal 1 18.
-Mitigate adverse impacts of noise from proposed development on existing communities. ~ It is unlikely that adverse impacts from noise will be generated by the proposal.
+Mitigate adverse impacts of noise from proposed development on existing communities. √ Noise impacts will be mitigated by the use of the abutting residential property as transitional housing.
 8 Community Form: Goal 1 21.
-Require that industries which handle hazardous or flammable materials or are potentially offen- sive such as junkyards, landfills and quarries are sited to protect public health, safety and welfare and are located away from residential areas and population centers.
-NA The proposed zoning district would not permit industries which handle hazardous or flammable materials or are potentially offensive such as junkyards, landfills and quarries.
+Require that industries which handle hazardous or flammable materials or are potentially offensive such as junkyards, landfills and quarries are sited to protect public health, safety and welfare and are located away from residential areas and population centers.
+NA The proposed zoning district would not permit industries which handle hazardous or flammable materials or are potentially offensive such as junkyards, landfills or quarries.
 9 Community Form: Goal 2 1.
 Locate activity centers in appropriate areas in all Form Districts.
-Design and density should be compatible with desired form, adjacent uses, and existing and planned infrastructure. ~ The subject site is adjacent to an existing activity center.
+Design and density should be compatible with desired form, adjacent uses, and existing and planned infrastructure. ✓ The site is already a small existing activity center, and is located at the corner.
+The design and density should be compatible with the desired form, adjacent uses, and existing and planned infrastructure.
 10 Community Form: Goal 2 4.
-Allow non-residential development within the Neighborhood, Traditional Neighborhood and Village Form Districts to occur only at locations with appropriate access and con- nectivity.
-V The site is close to Story Avenue, a major arterial, and has appropriate access and connectivity.
+Allow non-residential development within the Neighborhood, Traditional Neighborhood and Village Form Districts to occur only at locations with appropriate access and connectivity. ✓ The site is located on the corner of a primary collector (E Breckinridge) and a local road (S Hancock) and has appropriate access and connectivity.
 11 Community Form: Goal 2 5.
-Locate retail commercial development in activity centers where it can be demonstrated that sufficient population exists or is anticipated to support it. ~ The proposed zoning district would permit retail development.
-The site is located adjacent to an existing activity center.
+Locate retail commercial development in activity centers where it can be demonstrated that sufficient population exists or is anticipated to support it. √ The neighborhood is mixed-use with a number of existing small activity centers.
 12 Community Form: Goal 2 6.
-Encourage a more compact development pattern in activity centers that result in efficient land use and cost-effective infrastructure investment. ~ The proposed zoning district would encourage a more compact development pattern in the activity center.
+Encourage a more compact development pattern in activity centers that result in efficient land use and cost-effective infrastructure investment. √ The proposed zoning district would permit a more compact pattern of development in an activity center that would result in efficient land use and cost-effective infrastructure investment.